JonasKruckenberg/imagetools/.changeset/two-ears-matter.md

 'vite-imagetools': patch
 ---

-Corrected TypeScript imports to pass compilation under "moduleResolution": "nodenext" and "verbatimModuleSyntax": true
+fix: corrected imports to compile with `"moduleResolution": "nodenext"`